OL 601. The Leadership Mindset.3 Credits.

 Prerequisites: None

 OL 630.
-Performance Management and HR Analytics.3 Credits.
+Performance Management: HR Analytics and Talent Optimization.3 Credits.

 Prerequisites: None